Syukuro Manabe, Klaus Hasselmann and Giorgio Parisi win 2021 Nobel Prize in Physics | DW | 05.10.2021

 The Nobel committee said they team laid the foundation of our knowledge of the Earth’s climate and how humanity influences it, as well as revolutionized the theory of disordered materials and random processes.

-The Nobel Committee is Stockholm is explaining its decision in a LIVE presentation as we write.
+The Nobel Committee in Stockholm is explaining its decision in a LIVE presentation as we write.

 We'll post more details here over the next few hours.